Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Social audit

 Civil society organisations (CSOs), nongovernmental organisations (NGOs), political representatives, civil servants and workers of Rajasthan and Andhra Pradesh collectively organise social audits to prevent corruption under the NREGA.
-As the corruption is attributed to the secrecy in governance, the 'Jansunwai' or public hearing and the right to information (RTI), enacted in 2005, are used to fight this secrecy.
+As the corruption is attributed to the secrecy in governance, the 'Janasunani' or public hearing and the right to information (RTI), enacted in 2005, are used to fight this secrecy.
 Official records obtained using RTI are read out at the public hearing to identify and rectify irregularities.
 "This process of reviewing official records and determining whether state reported expenditures reflect the actual monies spent on the ground is referred to as a social audit."
 Participation of informed citizens promotes collective responsibility and awareness about entitlements.

 A continuous process of social audit on NREGA works involves public vigilance and verification at the stipulated 11 stages of implementation: registration of families; distribution of job cards; receipt of work applications; selection of suitable public works; preparation of technical estimates; work allocation; implementation and supervision; payment of wages; payment of unemployment allowance; evaluation of outcomes; and mandatory social audit in the Gram Sabha or Social Audit Forum.
 The Gram Panchayat Secretary is designated as the authority responsible for carrying out the social audit at all stages.
 For some stages, the programme officer and the junior engineer is also responsible along with Sarpanch.

 The statute designates the Gram Sabha meetings held to conduct social audit as the 'Social Audit Forums' and spells out three steps to make them effective: publicity and preparation of documents; organizational and procedural aspects; and the mandatory agenda involving questions verifying compliance with norms specified at each of the 11 stages of implementation.